FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 Download and run the script below which automatically downloads the binaries and configures your Testnet validator node:

+Note: Before proceeding further, the stake key with enough FRA tokens should be stored in file `${HOME}/findora_testnet/testnet_node.key`.
+If you don't have one, see the following sections to generate a new key file.

 - [**node_init.sh**](./node_init.sh)

 > **Tips**: